state-spaces/s4/sashimi/README.md

 Samples of SaShiMi and baseline audio can be found [online](https://hazyresearch.stanford.edu/sashimi-examples).

 ## Standalone Implementation
-We provide a standalone PyTorch implementation of the SaShiMi architecture backbone in `state-spaces/sashimi/sashimi.py`, which you can use in your own code.
-Note that you'll need to also copy over the standalone S4 layer implementation, which can be found at `state-spaces/src/models/s4/s4.py`.
+We provide a standalone PyTorch implementation of the SaShiMi architecture backbone in [sashimi/sashimi.py](sashimi.py), which you can use in your own code.
+Note that you'll need to also copy over the standalone S4 layer implementation, which can be found at [src/models/s4/s4.py](../src/models/s4/).
+Note that our experiments do not use this standalone and instead use the modular model construction detailed in [src/models/README.md](../src/models/), so this standalone is less tested; if running experiments from this codebase, it is recommended to use the normal model ([Model Training](#model-training)).

 You can treat the SaShiMi module as a sequence-to-sequence map taking `(batch, seq, dim)` inputs to `(batch, seq, dim)` outputs i.e.
 ```python